Getting a divorce in Colorado can be daunting, so following is a generalized overview of the process and what to expect.

 Receiving Divorce Papers:

-What if you are on the other end and your spouse is asking you to sign a Waiver of Service or has served you with divorce papers?
+What if your spouse is asking you to sign a Waiver of Service or has served you with divorce papers?
 If you are asked to sign a Waiver of Service, this means you are not requiring that you be formally served by an uninterested third party (usually a sheriff’s deputy or process server).
 You do not have to sign the Waiver of Service and this means you will need to be served.

 If you are a member of the military, a reservist, or in the National Guard on active duty, you can request the proceedings be suspended for a time under the Service Members Civil Relief Act (SCRA).
 You may want to consult with an attorney to discuss whether this is something you would like to do.

 Once you are served or sign a Waiver of Service, you have 21 days to file a Response (35 days if you are served outside the state of Colorado).
 It is important to review the information in the paperwork you receive.
-If there is inaccurate information such as incorrect birthdates, marriage date (this is especially important if there is a common law marriage), date of separation, or other inaccuracies, you will want to correct these in your Response.
+If there is inaccurate information such as incorrect birthdates, marriage date or other inaccuracies, you will want to correct these in your Response.
 Even if there is nothing that needs to be corrected, you should still file a Response to confirm the information and indicate to the court that you plan on participating in the process.

 After the case is filed, you will receive several deadlines from the Court.
 The tasks to be completed and the deadlines can be overwhelming, so it is important to go step by step.